dotnet/docs-maui/docs/get-started/first-app.md

 # Build your first app

 In this tutorial, you'll learn how to create and run your first .NET Multi-platform App UI (.NET MAUI) app in Visual Studio 2022 on Windows, or Visual Studio 2022 for Mac.
+This will help to ensure that your development environment is correctly setup.

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio](#tab/vswin)